 (Entertainment Software Association)

-According to 2020 video game statistics, 214.4 million people play video games in the US.
+According to video game statistics, 214.4 million people played video games in the US in 2020.
 Of that, 163.3 million are adults (64% of all adults), and 51.1 million are young people under 18 (80% of their entire age group).
 75% of all households in the US have at least one gamer under their roof.
 As for the gender structure of gamer demographics, 59% are men and 41% women.

 2. How many people play violent video games?